basho/merge_index/README.md

 key on disk, followed by the `term_to_binary/N` representation of the key.

 A **value** is a `{Value, Timestamp, Props}` tuple.
-It is put in this order to optimize sorting and comparisions during later operations.
+It is put in this order to optimize sorting and comparisons during later operations.
 The list of values is compressed, and then stored as a single bit set to '0', followed by a 31-bit unsigned integer containing the size of the list of values on disk, followed by the